astroumd/lmtoy/docs/SLpipeline_run.md

 # realtime pipeline at malt and unity

 Some notes on running the pipeline in real-time at malt (LMT) and unity (UMASS).
+This is only useful for observing staff.

 malt produces the TAP's, and immediately copies them to unity for public viewing.
 Once the pipeline runs on unity again, only SRDP's are produced.